Maybe not as prolific as most twitterers, I still am proud of some of my tweets from the past. Here is an assortment of some of my favorites.

 Want to have a few more laughs about lies?
 Check out these books:

-When You Lie About Your Age, the Terrorists Win: Reflections on Looking in the Mirror – written by Carol Liefer (Jerry Seinfeld – contributor).
+When You Lie About Your Age, the Terrorists Win – written by Carol Liefer (Jerry Seinfeld – contributor).
 Catch them on twitter @carolleifer and @JerrySeinfeld

 When I was a kid, I was a huge fan of Games Magazine.
 The puzzles ranged from simple fun to downright impossible – and they entertained for hours.
 One of my favorite puzzles from that magazine I have attempted to recreate below.